swiftlang/swift-foundation/Proposals/NNNN-calendar-recurrence-rule.md

         ///
         /// The calculations are implemented according to RFC-5545 and RFC-7529.
         ///
-        /// - Parameter start: the date at which to start search for recurrences
+        /// - Parameter start: the date which defines the starting point for the
+        ///   recurrence rule.
         /// - Parameter range: a range of dates which to search for recurrences.
         ///   If `nil`, return all recurrences of the event.
         /// - Returns: a sequence of dates conforming to the recurrence rule, in